-We evaluate our proposed lattice network on three different datasets: ShapeNet [39], ScanNet [9] and SemanticKITTI [3].
-For the task of semantic segmentation we report the mean Intersection over Union (mIoU).
-We use a shallow model for ShapeNet and a deeper model for ScanNet and SemanticKITTI as the datasets are larger.
+We evaluate our proposed lattice network on four different datasets: ShapeNet [51], ScanNet [11], SemanticKITTI [4] and Pheno4D [1].
+For the task of semantic segmentation and motion segmentation we report the mean Intersection-over-Union (mIoU).
+For the task of instance segmentation, we report the Symmetric Best Dice (SBD) [12].
+SBD measures the accuracy of the instance segmentation by averaging for each input label the ground truth label yielding the maximum Dice score.

+We use a shallow model for ShapeNet and Pheno4D and a deeper model for ScanNet and SemanticKITTI as the datasets are larger.
 We augment all data using random mirroring and translations in space.
 For ScanNet, we also apply random color jitter.
 A video with additional footage of the experiments is available online 1.